fablabbcn/ruractive-tot/docs/howto.md

 # How to participate

 Embark on a dynamic journey with our Adventronics Calendar – an electrifying twist on the traditional advent calendar!
 Instead of the usual sweet treats, each of the 24 windows reveals a challenge centered around the Barduino.
 Every day we will share with you in this page more details of the challenge and a possible solution, but be creative with your own solutions.
 These challenges encompass coding, design, and entertaining activities that you can seamlessly weave into your December routine.
-While the first five participants to finish the challenge will earn a coveted Barduino sweatshirt*, the true essence lies in the joy of learning, the thrill of tackling electronics, and the camaraderie of sharing your experiences with fellow participants.
+While the first five participants to finish the challenge will earn a coveted Barduino sweatshirt*, the true essence lies in the joy of learning, the thrill of tackling electronics, and the camaraderie of sharing your experiences with fellow participants. :party_popper:

 ## Progress